guanghaoyin/RTCAN-1D/README.md

 ## Update 2021.10.8
-Our paper has been accepted by ACM Transactions on Multimedia Computing Communications and Applications ！
+Our paper has been accepted by ACM Transactions on Multimedia Computing Communications and Applications （TOMM）！

 # RTCAN-1D